Diagnosed with Medulloblastoma?

 - If you are unsure about your hospital's expertise in medulloblastoma

-3. Always Thoroughly Discuss Radiation and Timing
+3. Always Thoroughly Discuss Treatment and Timing

 4. Get Educated on Trials

-Most likely your child may enroll in several protocols for treatment.
+Most likely you or your child may enroll in several protocols for treatment.
 View current active trials to learn about options.
 Ask for background data on trials such as adult data, prior pediatric trials, etc.

-5. Talk With Other Parents You Can Trust
+6. Talk With Other Parents You Can Trust

 Contact us to be connected to a parent who is willing to provide one-on-one support.